-At the downstream end of the Deansgrange Steam there is a high level of flood risk arising from a combination of low capacity watercourses and culverts below the DART line resulting in extensive flood risk to the Seafield, Bayview and neighbouring residential areas (9).
+At the downstream end of the Deansgrange Steam there is a high level of flood risk arising from a combination of low capacity watercourses and culverts below the DART line the result is extensive flood risk to the Seafield, Bayview and neighbouring residential areas (9).
 This risk could be exacerbated during periods of high tide which could further restrict outflows into the sea.
-This area is within the Eastern CFRAM Study and has progressed from the POR to the early stages of preparation of a FRS.
+This area is within the Eastern CFRAM and has progressed from the Preliminary Options Report (POR) to the early stages of preparation of a Flood Relief Scheme (FRS).
 Consultants were appointed to design the FRS in early 2020.
 Further details are available on the project website.

-Whilst Parts 1 and 2 of the Justification Test for Development Plans have been passed, the CFRAM Study outputs indicate possible flood depths of up to 1m and therefore Part 3 cannot be passed at present.
-Until the scheme is complete, any development in Seafield, Bayview and neighbouring residential areas in Flood Zone A is not permitted and development in Flood Zone B should be limited to Minor Development as defined in Section 5.2.1 4.3.1.
+Whilst Parts 1 and 2 of the Justification Test for Development Plans have been passed, the CFRAM outputs indicate possible flood depths of up to 1m and therefore Part 3 cannot be passed at present.
+Until the scheme is complete, any development in Flood Zone A is not permitted and development in Flood Zone B should be limited to Minor Development as defined in Section 4.3.1.
 Care should also be taken to ensure minor developments will not have a negative impact on the CFRAM's POR outline scheme, or the FRS as the design progresses.
-Upon completion of a Flood Relief Scheme to the 1.0% AEP event standard, proposals for all development will be considered subject to a Site Specific Flood Risk Assessment satisfying the requirements of Section 5.4 of this SFRA.
+Upon completion of a Flood Relief Scheme to the 1.0% AEP event standard, proposals for all development will be considered subject to a Site Specific Flood Risk Assessment satisfying the requirements of Section 4 of this SFRA..